VIDEO: Lockdown, slum style – an interview with Sheela Patel of Slum Dwellers International

 Slum Dwellers International (SDI) is the largest global social movement of the urban poor.
 The network brings together over a million slum dwellers in more than 30 countries throughout Africa, Asia and Latin America.
 The building blocks of the network are slum dweller federations comprising thousands of saving schemes networked at the settlement, city and national level to collectively drive a bottom-up change agenda for inclusive cities.
 Federations use tools and strategies such as daily savings, peer-to-peer exchange, community profiling, enumeration, and mapping (now known as “Know Your City”) to organise a critical mass of organized urban poor capable of transforming slums into resilient neighbourhoods and making cities more inclusive.

-Read more of the ‘Stories from the frontline of COVID-19’ with ICCCAD and CDKN:
+Read more of the ‘Voices from the frontline of COVID-19’ with ICCCAD and CDKN: